-I've worked in education welfare for over 25 years.
-My priority has always been on making
+I've worked in education welfare for amost 30 years.
+My priority has always been on making sure

-sure that colleagues in schools and local authorities know the relevant attendance law and follow the required guidance, but also that they recognise the need for sensitivity in how they
+that colleagues in schools and local authorities know the relevant law and follow the required guidance, but also that they recognise the need for sensitivity in how they are applied.

-are applied.
-Schools should be compassionate, creative places, not a constant battleground.
+Schools should be compassionate and creative places that model inclusion and cooperation, not a battleground.

 So I may not always tell you exactly what you think you want to hear.
 But I will offer you an informed and independent voice that gives you real